 iii.
 No s-particle is allowed in AP --- see the article “48, the exact number for the number of elementary particles, http://prebabel.blogspot.com/2012/04/48-exact-number-for-number-of.html “.

-Yet, all protons are still “identical” for the external world even with the internal structure as described above.
+Yet, all protons are still “identical” to the external world even with the internal structure as described above.

 These two facts seemingly form a paradox.
 However, this paradox can be resolved with a kaleidoscope model.
 For two identical kaleidoscopes (with identical internal structure and identical colored beats), they will give out completely different images.
 Even the same kaleidoscope will give out different images in its time evolution.
 The complexity does not arise from its internal structure per se but arises from its “void space” which allows the random movements of those colored beats.
 With this kaleidoscope model, the apparent internal structure complexity of proton gives the hints about the spacetime structure “inside” of proton.